-Crowned horse - It is no secret that Queen Elizabeth II adores horses, and aside from racing she has owned and bred horses that have triumphed in eventing, showing, carriage driving and polo.
+Crowned Horse - It is no secret that Queen Elizabeth II adores horses, and besides racing, she has owned and bred horses that have triumphed in eventing, showing, carriage driving and polo.
 It is also said that she names all of her own horses, and knows them all by name.

-The popular actor and comedian Stephen Fry drives around London in a purpose-built taxicab, also known as a black cab or a hackney carriage.
+The Iconic Black Cab - The well known actor and comedian Stephen Fry drives around London in a purpose-built taxicab, also known as a black cab or a hackney carriage.

 Horseferry Road - This road takes its name from the ferry which existed on the site, an important crossing used to ferry horses and carts over the Thames.
 The earliest known reference to the ferry dates all the way back to 1513.

 Fortnum & Mason - William Fortnum worked as a footman in Buckingham Palace, at the royal household of Queen Anne.
-Here the industrious Fortnum acquired half-used candles that he together with his landlord Hugh Mason sold for a tidy pro t in the very first Fortnum & Mason shop, located in St James’s Market.
+Here, the industrious Fortnum acquired half-used candles that, together with his landlord Hugh Mason, sold for a tidy profit in the very first Fortnum & Mason shop, located in St James’s Market.

 Billingsgate Market - Currently United Kingdom’s largest inland fish market.
 In its original location in the 19th century, Billingsgate was the largest fish market in the world.